 NAPLAN tests are held during May each year.
 The Australian Curriculum, Assessment and Reporting Authority (ACARA) has responsibility for the development and central management of the National Assessment Program - Literacy and Numeracy (NAPLAN).
-The Test Administration Authority (TAA) in each state or territory is responsible for the administration of the tests in their jurisdiction.
+The test administration authority (TAA) in each state or territory is responsible for the administration of the tests in their jurisdiction.
 All states and territories administer the tests in accordance with nationally agreed protocols.

-The National Protocols for Test Administration provide detailed information on all aspects of the administration of the tests.
-The Protocols manage security of the tests, the test environment and other relevant factors to ensure reliable, nationally comparable results are obtained.
-They specify security requirements and uniform processes and procedures to ensure students complete the tests under similar conditions.
-In cases where individual students require special arrangements to complete the tests these are provided at the school in consultation with the school and the relevant TAA.
+The National protocols for test administration (the 'protocols') provide detailed information on all aspects of the administration of the tests.
+The protocols manage security of the tests, the test environment and other relevant factors to ensure reliable, nationally comparable results are obtained.
+The protocols specify security requirements and uniform processes and procedures to ensure students complete the tests under similar conditions.
+In cases where individual students require special arrangements to complete the tests, these are provided at the school in consultation with the school and the relevant TAA.

 In order to maintain the integrity of the tests, the testing process and ultimately test results, these protocols must be followed carefully.
-Breaches of the National Protocols for Test Administration and allegations of cheating or improper behaviour are taken very seriously, and substantiated cases of improper behaviour will be reported publicly in ACARA's annual test incident report.
-To assist TAAs and schools determine what are appropriate and inappropriate behaviours, a code of conduct is included, along with information on how breaches are dealt with.
+Breaches of the National protocols for test administration and allegations of cheating or improper behaviour are taken very seriously; and substantiated cases of improper behaviour will be reported publicly in ACARA's annual test incident report.
+To assist TAAs and schools to determine what appropriate and inappropriate behaviours are, a code of conduct is included, along with information on how breaches are dealt with.

-ACARA, in cooperation with states and territories, will continue to review the National Protocols for Test Administration to ensure that tests are delivered in an appropriate and consistent manner across all states and territories.
+ACARA, in cooperation with states and territories, will continue to review the National protocols for test administration to ensure that tests are delivered in an appropriate and consistent manner across all states and territories.

-These Protocols are designed to cater for the majority of situations.
-However, the relevant TAA should be contacted for specific advice if it is apparent the Protocols do not adequately provide guidance or if there are problems meeting the requirements in these Protocols.
+These protocols are designed to cater for the majority of situations.
+However, the relevant TAA should be contacted for specific advice if it is apparent the protocols do not adequately provide guidance or if there are problems meeting the requirements in these protocols.